retifrav/scraps/firefox/firefox.md

 { display: none !important }
 ```

-#### About namespace
+##### About namespace

-Some tutorials say that you need to add the namespace line before all the things
+Some tutorials say that you need to add the namespace line before all the things:

 ``` css
 @namespace url("http://www.mozilla.org/keymaster/gatekeeper/there.is.only.xul");